bioinformaticsdotca/MIG_2025/module3/README.md

 Treangen TJ, Ondov BD, Koren S, Phillippy AM.
 The Harvest suite for rapid core-genome alignment and visualization of thousands of intraspecific microbial genomes.
 Genome biology.
 2014 Nov;15:1-5.

 ## Appendix
-Websites:
 NCBI Datasets: https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/

-MOB-suite Github repo: https://github.com/phac-nml/mob-suite MOB-suite database download link: https://zenodo.org/records/10304948/files/data.tar.gz?download=1
+MOB-suite Github repo: https://github.com/phac-nml/mob-suite

+MOB-suite database download link: https://zenodo.org/records/10304948/files/data.tar.gz?download=1

 IslandCompare: https://islandcompare.ca/

 Microreact: https://microreact.org/

-Command for downloading Salmonella genomes in .fna format for MOB-suite (this is all one line):
+Command for downloading *Salmonella* genomes in .fna format for MOB-suite:

 `datasets summary genome taxon "Salmonella" --assembly-level complete --limit 100 | jq '.reports[] | select(.assembly_stats.number_of_contigs != 1) | .accession + " Contigs:" + (.assembly_stats.number_of_contigs|tostring)' | sed "s/\"\(.*\) .*/datasets download genome accession \1 --filename \1.zip/" | sh`

-Command for downloading Salmonella genomes in .gbff format for IslandCompare:
+Command for downloading *Salmonella* genomes in .gbff format for IslandCompare:

 `datasets summary genome taxon "Salmonella" --assembly-level complete --limit 100 | jq '.reports[] | select(.assembly_stats.number_of_contigs != 1) | .accession + " Contigs:" + (.assembly_stats.number_of_contigs|tostring)' | sed "s/\"\(.*\) .*/datasets download genome accession \1 --include gbff --filename \1.gbff.zip/"  | sh`

 I followed the instructions on the NCBI documentation page to set up the required conda environment.

 In case you’re interested, column 11 contains the RefSeq accessions for the plasmids in the reference cluster.
 You can look at these by pasting one of the IDs into the search bar at the NCBI home page and following the links.
 For example, if I paste ‘NC_013284’ I get a 22,448 bp plasmid from Cronobacter turicensis, similar but not identical.

 Novel plasmids: Predicted plasmids that do not match sufficiently well to any in the reference database will be assigned a label of 'novel_' followed by an md5 hash.
 These can provide useful avenues of further investigation but will not be consistent between runs.